nel-lab/mesmerize-core/docs/source/user_guide.rst

 Use of the ``mcorr`` and ``cnmf`` accessors isn't limited to indexing through ``iloc[n]``, you can use any combination of pandas indexing that results in a ``pandas.Series``.

-.. note:: Using the wrong accessor and extension on a batch item (row/pandas ``Series``) will raise an exception.
-For example,  you cannot use ``cnmf.get_contours()`` on a motion correction batch item.

 Some ``common`` extensions are valid for getting outputs from motion correction and CNMF.
-For example the correlation Image can be obtained regardless of motion correction or CNMF using the common ``caiman`` accessor on a dataframe row.
+For example the correlation image can be obtained regardless of motion correction or CNMF using the common ``caiman`` accessor on a dataframe row.

 .. code-block:: python